co2coupons/co2coupons.github.io/en.md

 Everything else should be tackled only then.
 This requires a CO2 reduction proposal that makes sense to a large majority.

-Here is such a proposal for the EU.
+Here is such a proposal for the European Union (EU).

 ## <a name="proposal"></a>Solution proposal: CO2 vouchers